Lamby777/PETS-G/pets-lib/sop/plot.md

 - Rumble and Esther: A couple of moles who live in the underground.
 They're both very friendly and are always willing to help out anyone who needs it.
 They're also very good at digging, and have a network of tunnels that span the entire continent.
 - Colt "Clancy" Cohan: A cowboy who travels the world, selling top quality weapons and armor.
 Good friends with Terra.
-- Empress Neoxylin ("Nyx"): 14 year old mayor of Corr Valley.
+- Empress Neoxylin "Nyx" Cereze: 14 year old mayor of Corr Valley.
 She's very intelligent and has a good heart, but she's also very naive.
 She gets scammed out of a lot of money by Goober Labs in inventing the first human-android hybrid when Goober Labs employees steal her work and run off, leaving no trace.
 She does what's right for the people of her city, even if some of the people may hate her for it.
+Also referred to as Princess instead of Empress.
+Interchangeable.
+Who chares?

 ---